Mainstream Support Has Ended

 Windows 7 Starter edition can only run 3 processes at a time and forces you to search for many of the customizations that are quickly available in other editions.

-Windows 7 Professional and Ultimate versions can be downgraded to Windows Vista or XP (not recommended), but it's up to the vendor if and how they want to implement that option.
-See Understanding Downgrade Rights for details.
+Windows 7 Professional and Ultimate versions originally could be downgraded to Windows Vista or Windows XP but it's up to the vendor if and how they want to implement that option.

 Windows 7 Hardware